 The Center For Creative Partnerships, Partners are comprised of Authors, Civil Rights Activists, Educators, and Museums professionals.
 Together we can provide advisory counseling, educational lectures series, develop social justice symposia, & much more.

 Educator, academic administrator and advocate for STEM education for minorities, he is currently serving as the 11th President of Alabama A&M University.
 Hugine began his career as a high school teacher of mathematics at Beaufort High School in Beaufort, South Carolina, and served as a Graduate Teaching Assistant and Assistant Professor of Institutional Research at Michigan State University.
-His other positions included Director of the Special Services Program, Director of University Year for Action Program, a Research Fellow, Assistant and Director of Institutional Self-Study, Assistant Vice President for Academic Affairs, Professor of Mathematics, and Interim Executive Vice President and Chief Operating Officer.
+His other positions included Director of the Special Services Program, Director of the University Year for Action Program, a Research Fellow, Assistant and Director of Institutional Self-Study, Assistant Vice President for Academic Affairs, Professor of Mathematics, and Interim Executive Vice President and Chief Operating Officer.
 From 2003 to 2008, Hugine served as the 9th President of South Carolina State University, his Alma Mater.
-In recognition of his many accomplishments, he was named the 2019 HBCU Male President of Year.
-Other honors include honorary chair of the salute to education centennial celebration of Omega Psi Phi Fraternity; included in the 2012 Stellar Alumni Calendar of the South Carolina State University; Educator Award by the Southern Company and Essence Magazine; included in the Noteworthynews section the national publication, Diverse Issues; recipient of commendation for commitment to education by 100 Black Men of America; featured on cover Omega Psi Phi National Publication, the Oracle, winters of 2005 and 2006, the first university president ever to be so recognized; Teacher of Year for South Carolina State University; and listing in the publications, Outstanding Young Men in America, Personalities of the South and Marquis Who’s Who.
-(Bachelor's and Master's degrees in Mathematics, South Carolina State University; PhD in Higher Education and Institutional Research, Michigan State University.)
+Recognizing his many accomplishments, he was named the 2019 HBCU Male President of the Year.
+Other honors include honorary chair of the salute to education centennial celebration of Omega Psi Phi Fraternity; included in the 2012 Stellar Alumni Calendar of the South Carolina State University; Educator Award by the Southern Company and Essence Magazine; included in the Noteworthy news section of the national publication, Diverse Issues; recipient of commendation for commitment to education by 100 Black Men of America; featured on cover Omega Psi Phi National Publication, the Oracle, winters of 2005 and 2006, the first university president ever to be so recognized; Teacher of Year for South Carolina State University; and listing in the publications, Outstanding Young Men in America, Personalities of the South and Marquis Who’s Who.
+(Bachelor's and Master's degrees in Mathematics, South Carolina State University; Ph.D. in Higher Education and Institutional Research, Michigan State University.)

 Cynthia Goodloe Palmer